CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments: Results

 \subsubsection{The $m_t<M_{H^\pm_2}<M_{H^\pm_3}$ Case}

-In the case that both $H_2^\pm$ and $H_3^\pm$ masses are heavier than $m_t$, the collider searches no longer significantly limit the parameter space, so we present the $\bar{B} \to X_s \gamma$, eEDM and nEDM constraints only on the [$M_{H^{\pm}_2},M_{H^{\pm}_3}$] plane with different choices for the mixing parameters ($\tan\beta$, $\tan \gamma$, $\theta$, and $\delta$).
-In Figure \ref{fig:theta2105}, the two bottom panels clearly show that the most constraining limit comes from the nEDM when $\tan\beta = 40$.
+In the case that two charged Higgs masses are heavier than $m_t$, the parameter space is no longer limited strictly to collider searches since the production of charged Higgs leads small cross section, so only the BR($\bar{B} \to X_s \gamma$), eEDM and nEDM constraints on the [$M_{H^{\pm}_2},M_{H^{\pm}_3}$] plane with different choices for the mixing parameters ($\tan\beta$, $\tan \gamma$, $\theta$, and $\delta$) will be presented.
+In Figure \ref{fig:theta2105}, the nEDM will be the most constraining limit of all above three limits which has shown in two bottom panels when $\tan\beta = 40$.
 In contrast, with the choice of $\tan\gamma =2$ while $\tan\beta = 20$ on the right top panel of Figure \ref{fig:theta2105}, the eEDM becomes the most constraining limit.
-The EDM constraint provides a funnel-shape in the charged Higgs masses plane.
+The EDM constraint provides a funnel shape of the charged Higgs masses plane.

 We present in Fig.~\ref{fig:theta405} the case of $\theta = -\pi/4$, $\delta = 0.5\pi$ (maximum CP-violation) and the rest of the parameters as in Fig.~\ref{fig:theta2105}.
-For this value of $\theta$, the eEDM and nEDM make a funnel shape along the mass diagonal, illustrating a GIM-like cancellation mechanism driven by the charged scalars mass degeneracy.
-However, in the case of $\delta = 0.5\pi$ it is intriguing that even the exact degeneracy case between the two charged Higgs states $H_2^\pm$ and $H_3^\pm$ fails the $\bar B\to X_s\gamma$ for charged Higgs masses below 500 GeV.
-This funnel like shape region for EDMs is a general feature independent of the value of $\tan\beta$, as long as $\tan\gamma$ remains small.
+For this value of $\theta$, the eEDM and nEDM made a funnel shape of the mass diagonal, illustrating a GIM-like cancellation mechanism \cite{Glashow1970}, which suppress flavour changing neutral currents through induced loop diagrams by summation of multiple flavour of quarks.
+The summation of charged Higgs states in this case provide the cancellation of CP-violation and mass degeneracy of charged scalars masses make the cancellation exact.
+However, in the case of $\delta = 0.5\pi$, it is intriguing that even the exact degeneracy case between the two charged Higgs states $H_2^\pm$ and $H_3^\pm$ fails the $\bar B\to X_s\gamma$ for charged Higgs masses below 500 GeV.
+This funnel-like shape region for EDMs is a general feature independent of the value of $\tan\beta$, as long as $\tan\gamma$ remains small.

 {In Figs.~\ref{fig:theta2185} and \ref{fig:theta219}, the same parameters as in Fig.~\ref{fig:theta2105} are used but with $\delta = 0.85\pi$ and $\delta = 0.9\pi$, respectively, i.e., we show two cases close to the CP-conserving limit.
 A large expense of parameter space is allowed by both the eEDM and nEDM.
 In fact, the EDM constraints no longer limit strictly the parameter space even for masses below 500 GeV.
 In the top left of Figure \ref{fig:theta2185}, only the nEDM bound (the region between the red lines) is presented while the eEDM (blue lines) constraints are satisfied by almost all the parameter space.
 Similarly, other subplots of Figs.~\ref{fig:theta2185} and \ref{fig:theta219} show that the parameter space is constrained severely by $\bar{B} \to X_s \gamma$ instead. }